lexiforest/curl_cffi/readme.md

 print(r.json())
 ```

-Or, use the low-level curl-like API:
+Or, the low-level curl-like API:

 ```python
 from curl_cffi import Curl